OpenArabicPE/journal_al-haqaiq/README.md

 # [Web display](https://rawgit.com/tillgrallert/digital-haqaiq/master/xml/oclc_644997575-i_1.TEIP5.xml): TEI Boilerplate

 To allow a quick review of the mark-up and read the journal's content, I decided to customise [TEI Boilerplate](http://dcl.slis.indiana.edu/teibp/) for a first display of the TEI files in the browser without need for pre-processed HTML and to host this heavily customised boilerplate view as part of another [GitHub repository](https://www.github.com/tillgrallert/tei-boilerplate-arabic-editions) that can be used across various projects.
 For a first impression see [here](https://rawgit.com/tillgrallert/digital-haqaiq/master/xml/oclc_644997575-i_1.TEIP5.xml).
 It is important to note that at the moment there is no front-end beyond the GitHub repository that allows for searching and browsing across files.

+# To do

+- the scan at HathiTrust contains duplicated pages etc. and thus, the links to the online facsimile must be corrected.